gcmarques/sequelize-extension/README.md

 const schema = db.getGraphQLExecutableSchema();
 ```

-It will create an executable GraphQL schema based similar to this:
+It will create an executable GraphQL schema similar to this:
 ```graphql
 schema {
   query: root